-A student whose semester and cumulative GPA is below 2.0 at the end of a semester of academic probation or continued academic probation will be dismissed from the College.
-He/she may appeal the academic dismissal in writing to the Vice Chancellor for Student Affairs within ten (10) working days of receiving the notification of academic dismissal.
-(Policy Haw 7.520)
+A student whose semester and cumulative GPA is less than 2.0 at the end of a semester of re-entry after suspension will be dismissed from the College for one (1) year.
+(Policy Haw 7.520) https://hawaii.hawaii.edu/ovcadmin/admin-manual/haw7

+A student who has been dismissed from the College may appeal the academic dismissal in writing to the Vice Chancellor for Student Affairs within ten (10) working days of receiving the notification of academic dismissal (except after the summer semester).

-Readmission
+Readmission After Dismissal

-A student, who has been dismissed from the College for academic reasons and who did not appeal or whose appeal was not granted, may apply for readmission one year after the date of academic dismissal.
+A student who did not appeal or whose appeal was not granted, may apply for readmission one (1) year after the date of academic dismissal.
 (Policy Haw 7.520)